Animal Forensics: Animal Cruelty & Interpersonal Violence

 An electronic certificate available for download upon successful completion of the course

-This program has been submitted (but not yet approved) for 10 hours of continuing education credit in jurisdictions which recognize AAVSB RACE approval; however participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/ or restrictions on certain methods of delivery of continuing education.
-Call the CVE on +61 2 9351 7979 for further information.
+This program was reviewed and approved by the AAVSB RACE program for 10 hours of continuing education.
+Participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
+Please contact the AAVSB RACE program if you have any comments/concerns regarding this program’s validity or relevancy to the veterinary profession.

 |Recent Grad / Part-time Member||$289|